unchase/Unchase.FluentPerformanceMeter/README.md

 }
 ```

-### <a name="SampleExternal"></a> Measuring the performance of the method of the used external library
+### <a name="SampleExternal"></a> Measuring the performance of an external library method

-To measure the performance of the *public* method of the *public* class of a third-party used library, you must explicitly set the class itself and the name of its method:
+To measure the performance of a *public* method of a *public* class of a third-party library, you should explicitly specify the class itself and the name of its method:

 ```csharp
 [HttpGet("GetThreadSleepPerformance")]